lizschuering/giphy-api/README.md

 ## What Challenges Did you Encounter?

 The play/pause functionality only works on the 10 most recently generated GIFs work and needs troubleshooting.
-I'm having trouble understanding why as the play/pause functionality is linked to an
+I'm having trouble understanding why as the play/pause functionality is linked to a class on each individual gif (including ones that were not recently generated).

 ## What's Next?